-Market research has identified 5 trends that will shape the future of retailing
+The most recent market research have identified 5 trends that will shape the future of retailing.

 In today’s article we will discuss and illustrate each of those 5 market trends.